jessamynsmith/twitterbot/README.rst

     TWITTER_MESSAGE_PROVIDER = 'bot.messages.MyMessageProvider'

-You would then need to create a messages module with a MyMessageProvider class that implements the ``create()`` method, e.g.
+You would then need to create a bot.messages module with a MyMessageProvider class that implements the ``create()`` method, e.g.